On the Insertion Time of Cuckoo Hashing: Spanning properties of

-The proof of the second part follows the same lines, except that we use slightly cruder upper bounds.
+The proof of the second part follows along the same lines, except that we use slightly cruder upper bounds.
 In particular, we bound $c_k^* \leq 1$.
-Setting $\delta=1$, we deduce from the formula above that the expected number of sets of edges of size $s\leq \log\log n$ which span at most $t=(k-1)s-1$ vertices is at most
+Setting $\delta=1$, we deduce from \eqref{eq:tmp1stmom} that the expected number of sets with $s\leq \log\log n$ edges that span at most $t=(k-1)s-1$ vertices is at most